adegtyarev/streebog/README.md

 void GOST34112012Update(GOST34112012Context *CTX, const unsigned char *data, size_t len);
 ```

 Hash some data in memory of `len` bytes size.
-Address of `data` must
+Address of `data` does
-be 16-byte aligned.
+not need to be aligned.
 The best performance results are achieved when
 len is multiple of 64.

 Note that this call does not modify original data in memory.
 If